You can download the PDF version of the IAATO Bylaws below:

 V - Section E

-A quorum of eligible Operators is required for any vote.
+A quorum of eligible Operators, physically present at the Annual Meeting, is required for any vote other than those described in Section C above.
 A quorum for IAATO, in accordance with normal business practice, is a majority of those eligible to vote.
 Any issue voted upon requires a two-thirds majority of the votes cast to pass.
 Abstentions are not votes and thus are not included in the total count of votes cast for the purpose of determining a two-thirds majority.

 V - Section F Annual or Extraordinary Meetings may have two types of vote: open, which is by show of hands, or closed, which is by written ballot.